kevkrj/gatekeeparr/README.md

-# Gatekeeper
+# Gatekeeparr

-**Parental Content Scanner for the *arr Stack**
+**Parental content gating for the *arr stack**

-Gatekeeper is an open-source content filtering and approval system for home media servers.
+Gatekeeparr is an open-source content filtering and approval system for home media servers.
 It integrates with Jellyseerr, Radarr, and Sonarr to automatically analyze content and route requests based on user type and content ratings.

+## Why Gatekeeparr?

+Nothing else in the *arr ecosystem handles parental content filtering with nuance.
+Jellyseerr lets you block ratings globally, but that's all-or-nothing.
+Gatekeeparr gives you:

+- **Context, not just ratings** - A PG-13 superhero movie is different from a PG-13 war film
+- **AI-powered analysis** - Explains *why* content might be concerning, not just *that* it's rated PG-13
+- **Common Sense Media integration** - Real age recommendations (12+, 15+) and detailed content breakdowns
+- **Per-user routing** - Kids get reviewed, adults auto-approve
+- **Interactive approvals** - Approve/deny from your phone via Mattermost or Discord

 ## Features

 - **AI-Powered Content Analysis**: Uses LLMs to analyze content for parental concerns
   - Supports Claude (Anthropic), Ollama (local), OpenAI, and Grok
 - **User-Aware Routing**: Different rules for kids, teens, and adults
-  - Kids: Auto-approve G/PG, hold PG-13+
+  - Kids: Auto-approve G/PG/TV-PG, hold PG-13/TV-14, block R/TV-MA
-  - Teens: Auto-approve up to PG-13, hold R+
+  - Teens: Auto-approve up to PG-13/TV-14, hold R/TV-MA
   - Adults: Auto-approve everything
 - **Pluggable Notifications**: Mattermost, Discord, or any webhook
 - **Interactive Approvals**: Approve/Deny buttons in notifications